 'The white limbo shots were inspired by Bert Stern's famous photo session with Marilyn Monroe, where he put Marilyn in front of a white backdrop and lit the backdrop but didn't specifically light her, allowing the light that bounced off the background to light the room and light her indirectly.'

-Thanks to Devin & Art for again sharing their work with FH!
+Thanks to Baker and Adams for again sharing their work with FH!

 PeteyD on ModelMayhem